Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 LLMs as a tool for next-generation robots

 At face value, LLMs offer roboticists an immensely appealing tool.
-Whereas robots have been traditionally controlled by voltages, motors, and joysticks, the text-processing abilites of LLMs open the possibility of controlling robots directly through voice commands.
+Whereas robots have traditionally been controlled by voltages, motors, and joysticks, the text-processing abilities of LLMs open the possibility of controlling robots directly through voice commands.
 Architectures used within academia and beyond have readily adopted this paradigm.

 LLM-robot architecture GIF